 Equivalent or Lower Qualification (ELQ) policy

-If you are going to be a new student who already has a higher education qualification and you are starting undergraduate programme you may not be eligible for funding for your tuition fees or living costs.
+If you already have a higher education qualification and are starting a new undergraduate course, you may not be eligible for funding for your tuition fees or living costs.

 The Office for Students will not provide funding for students taking a second qualification, apart from the exemptions which are listed below.

 Funding for courses will not be available to the following categories of students.

 The Higher Education Funding Council for England (HEFCE) no longer provides funding to Higher Education Institutions (HEIs) to teach students who are studying for a qualification that is equivalent to, or lower than, a qualification which they have already achieved.

 HEFCE funding for courses will not be available to the following category of students:

 - Those classified as either Home, EU or Islands* for tuition fee purposes wishing to undertake an undergraduate or postgraduate (taught) programme of study which leads to the award at an equivalent or lower level than a qualification already held.